Frequently Asked Questions

 Some CRG members met with decision makers in isolation from the group.
 There isn’t consensus around those meetings and that’s a good thing.
 Healthy representativeness.
 Our only concern is the distribution by a few members of material that is not accurate about matters clearly discussed in meetings.

-Has DHA been communicating with the CRG over the past few months?
+Has DHA been communicating with the CRG recently?

-Yes.
 DHA has been meeting with members since the CRG was established in May 2017.
-Four of which were held over 12 months.
-We last met in September 2018.
+Four formal meetings were held over 12 months in 2017 and 2018.
+We last met with the CRG in September 2018.
 Meetings, exclusive member updates, community correspondence, fact checks, Q&A, informal catch ups and phone calls maintained open two-way lines of communication.

 When will work start and finish on the project?

-DHA and its consultant team have submitted their Development Application to Toowoomba Regional Council.
-The project will move through the Public Notification period before Council makes its assessment of the application.
-Whilst it cannot be determined at this point exactly when work may commence on the site, we will continue to keep stakeholders informed about the projects progress.
+DHA and its consultant team have submitted their Development Application to the Toowoomba Regional Council.
+The project has moved through the Public Notification period which closed on 18 December 2018, and Council continues to work through the development assessment process with a decision expected sometime in 2020.
+Whilst it cannot be determined at this point exactly when work may commence on the site, we will continue to keep stakeholders informed about the project's progress.

 How many lots will be created on the site?
 How many houses will be built?